 Jeremiah Onaolapo: Cyber Security Specialist

-Jeremiah Onaolapo is a PhD student at UCL (as of 2018).
-He has been creating cyber-honeypots and finding out how cybercriminals really operate.
+Jeremiah Onaolapo is working to keep us safe online, he has been creating cyber-honeypots and finding out how cybercriminals really operate.

 Lisa Gelobter: Multimedia via the web